WEC-Sim/WEC-Sim/docs/man/code_structure.rst

 The mooring class (``mooringClass``) allows for different fidelity simulations of mooring systems.
 Available mooring properties, default values, and functions can be found by typing ``doc mooringClass`` in the MATLAB command window, or opening the `mooringClass.m` file in ``$WECSIM/source/objects`` directory by typing ``open mooringClass`` in MATLAB Command Window.

-For more information about application of WEC-Sim's mooring class, refer to :ref:`man/advanced_features:Mooring Features`.
+For more information about application of WEC-Sim's mooring class, refer to :ref:`advanced_features:Mooring Features`.

 Response Class
 ^^^^^^^^^^^^^^^^^^^^^^^
 The response class is not initialized by the user.
 Instead, it is created at the end of a WEC-Sim simulation.
 It contains all the output time-series and methods to plot and interact with the results.
-The available parameters are explained in the :ref:`man/code_structure:Output Structure` section.
+The available parameters are explained in the :ref:`code_structure:Output Structure` section.

 WEC-Sim Library
 ----------------
-In addition to the ``wecSimInputFile.m``, a WEC-Sim simulation requires a Simulink model (``*.slx``) that represents the WEC system components and connectivities.
+In addition to the ``wecSimInputFile.m``, a WEC-Sim simulation requires a simulink model (``*.slx``) that represents the WEC system components and connectivities.
 Similar to how the input file uses the WEC-Sim classes, the Simulink model uses WEC-Sim library blocks.
 There should be a one-to-one between the objects defined in the input file and the blocks used in the Simulink model.